Rank one perturbations and Anderson-type Hamiltonians: Almost sure unitary equivalence modulo a rank one perturbation

 \begin{proof}[Proof of Theorem \ref{t-secondtheo}.]
 Most of this proof is to be understood almost surely with respect to the product measure $\p\times\p$, although this might not be stated everywhere explicitly.

-By $\mu$ denote the spectral measure of the operator $(H_\omega)\ti{ess}$ with respect to some cyclic vector, and similarly for $\nu$ and $(H_\eta)\ti{ess}$.
-At this $(\omega,\eta)\in\p\times\p$.
+By $\mu$ denote the spectral measure of the operator $(H_\omega)\ti{ess}$ with respect to some cyclic vector and similarly for $\nu$ and $(H_\eta)\ti{ess}$, where $(\omega,\eta)$ is distributed according to $\p\times\p$.
 It is worth mentioning that the spectral measures of an operator corresponding to any two cyclic vectors are equivalent.